omrihar/omrihar.github.io/_posts/2016-04-06-hello-world.md

 I still want to update quite a bit in the website and then I intend to start blogging, sharing my ideas, projects, experiences and just stuff I don't want to forget how to do.
-I hope you will enjoy this and that this will not be my last post, as well as my first :-)
+I hope you will enjoy this and that this will not be my last post as well as my first :-)

 Omri